August 12, 2022

 Explore Other Options

-If you haven’t looked into your student loan or refinance options extensively, there may still be loan options that you can qualify for without a cosigner.
+If you haven’t investigated your student loan or refinance options extensively, there may still be loan options that you can qualify for without a cosigner.
 Take some time to research these further.
-And remember that you can always take some time to build your credit, work and save money a bit before going to graduate school or refinancing your loans.
+And remember that you can always take some time to build your credit, work, and save money a bit before going to school or refinancing your loans.

-A cosigner can lower your rates and raise your chance of approval for student loans, but it’s good to have back-up options if your cosigner falls through.
-Just remember there are many roads to financing education and that you can achieve your goals even without a cosigner.
+A cosigner can lower your rates and raise your chance of approval for student loans, but it’s good to have backup options if your cosigner falls through.
+Just remember there are many roads to financing education and you can achieve your goals even without a cosigner.

 It’s important to keep in mind that the people around you want to see you succeed and are usually happy to help you reach your goals when they can.
 Taking a few extra steps in asking for help and being clear about your needs and goals is crucial to ensuring your relationship with your cosigner stays strong and you achieve what you’re setting out to achieve with your education and future career.